 Meanings of Dishearten

 Dishearten means to make someone feel discouraged, defeated, or less hopeful about continuing a task, pursuit, or challenge.
-It often results from setbacks, criticism, or repeated failure and can affect someone’s emotional state and motivation.
+It often follows setbacks, criticism, or repeated failure, and it can affect someone’s motivation and emotional state.

 Definition

-To dishearten someone is to sap their confidence, spirit, or desire to keep going, often by making them feel incapable or unsupported.
-This verb is commonly used in personal, academic, and professional contexts, especially when someone’s enthusiasm or determination is crushed by negative events or words.
-Disheartenment can be subtle, such as a lack of encouragement, or more direct, like harsh criticism or repeated failure.
+To dishearten someone is to sap their confidence, spirit, or desire to keep going—often by making them feel incapable, unsupported, or unlikely to succeed.
+This verb is common in personal, academic, and professional contexts, especially when enthusiasm or determination is weakened by negative feedback, delays, or discouraging outcomes.
+Disheartenment can be subtle, such as a lack of encouragement, or more direct, like harsh criticism or persistent letdowns.

 It may lead to emotional withdrawal, procrastination, or a complete halt in effort.
-Recognizing the signs of a disheartened person and responding with empathy and support is essential in preserving mental well-being and fostering resilience in individuals or teams.
+When you recognize the signs of a disheartened person, responding with empathy and practical support can help protect mental well-being and build resilience in individuals or teams.
+If you’re comparing related wording, see also Discourage – Meaning, Definition, Synonyms and Antonyms, since the two terms are often confused.

 Etymology